 Learn about food and rental assistance, updates on Bainbridge businesses, status of other government agencies, utility assistance and more on the City’s COVID-19 Community Resources page here.

-The City activated its EOC March 16 to manage and prioritize resource requests across the community, and to coordinate additional communication and outreach.
+The City's EOC manages and prioritizes resource requests across the community, and coordinates additional communication and outreach.
 During this time of uncertainty, the City is focused on three main goals:

 - Support public health guidance